 Lessons from a Unicorn Digital Marketing Assistant who actually does the work:

-There’s nothing more that an introvert virtual assistant (or…intrepreneur…) fears more than selfies, live video, and DISCOVERY CALLS.
+There’s nothing more that an introverted virtual assistant (or…intrapreneur…) fears more than selfies, live video, and DISCOVERY CALLS.

 Can I get an amen?

 Especially when you’re new and trying to sell your digital marketing and virtual assistant services for the first time.